An Efficient Implementation of the Ensemble Kalman Filter Based on an Iterative Sherman-Morrison Formula

 \section{Conclusions and Future Work}

 We propose a novel implementation of the EnKF based on an iterative application of the Sherman-Morrison formula.
 The algorithm exploits the special structure of the background error covariance matrix projected onto the observation space.
 The computational complexity of the new approach is equivalent to that of the best EnKF implementations available in the literature.
 Nevertheless, the performance (elapsed time) of most of the existing methods is strongly dependent from the condition $\Nobs \gg \Nens$ (the number of observations is large compared to the ensemble size); the performance of the new approach is not affected by this condition.
 In addition, the term $\Nens^3$ is not presented in the upper-bound of the effort of the proposed method, which leads to better performance when the number of observations and of ensemble members are of similar magnitude ($\Nobs \sim \Nens$).
+A sufficient condition for the stability of the proposed method is the non-singularity of the data error covariance matrix, which, in practice, is always the case.
+In addition, a pivoting strategy is developed in order to reduce round-off error propagation without increasing the computational effort of the proposed method.
+The computational cost of this algorithm provides a better theoretical performance than other generic formulations of matrix inversion based on the Sherman Morrison formula available in the literature.
 To assess the accuracy and performance of the proposed implementation two standard test problems have been employed, namely, the Lorenz 96 and the quasi-geostrophic models.
 All EnKF implementations tested (Cholesky, SVD, Sherman-Morrison) provide virtually identical analyses.
 However, the proposed Sherman-Morrison approach is much faster than the others even when the number of observations is large with respect to the number of ensemble members ($\Nobs \gg \Nens$).
 The parallel version of the new algorithm has a theoretical complexity that grows only linearly with the number of observations, and is therefore well suited for implementation in large scale data assimilation systems.